ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/getting_started_guide/fastdesk_getting_started_guide_windows.md

 ![Image 13 Add an account](files/addaccountworkspace.png "Image 13: Add an account")

 Simply type the following URL `"https://www.fastdesk.co.uk"` and click Add.
-Alternatively, enter the URL that has been provided to you by the FastDesk team if you have a private fastdesk.
+Alternatively, enter the URL that has been provided to you by the FastDesk team if you have a private FastDesk.
 You will then be prompted to enter your username and password into the application.
 See **image 14.**

 ![Image 14 Enter credentials](files/entercredsapp.PNG "Image 14: Enter Credentials")